Internet censorship in Tunisia: Censorship during the Ben Ali regime

-Prior to the Tunisian revolution Internet censorship in Tunisia was extensive.
+Prior to the Tunisian revolution, Internet censorship in Tunisia was extensive.
 Tunisia was on Reporters Without Borders' "Internet enemies" list.
 The OpenNet Initiative classified Internet filtering as pervasive in the political, social, and Internet tools areas and as selective in the conflict/security area in August 2009.

-Ben Ali promised "a removal of internet restrictions" among several other promises in a speech shortly before he was forced out.
+Ben Ali promised, "a removal of internet restrictions," among several other promises in a speech shortly before he was forced out.

-Ammar 404 is the nickname Tunisian internet surfers use for the authority responsible for Internet censorship.

 In addition to filtering Web content, the government of Tunisia utilized laws, regulations, and surveillance to achieve strict control over the Internet.
 For example, journalists were prosecuted by Tunisia's press code, which bans offending the president, disturbing order, and publishing what the government perceives as false news.
 The government also restricted the media by controlling the registration of print media and licensing of broadcasters, refusing permission to critical outlets, and controlling the distribution public sector advertisement.
 Journalists are also charged in courts with vague violations of the penal code.

 Online dissidents faced severe punishment.
-For example, human rights lawyer Mohamed Abbou was sentenced to three and a half years in prison in 2005 publishing on a banned Web site a report in which he was accusing the government of torturing Tunisian prisoners.
+For example, human rights lawyer Mohamed Abbou was sentenced to three and a half years in prison in 2005 publishing a report accusing the government of torturing Tunisian prisoners on a banned website.

 In a landmark legal case that challenged the Web filtering regime in the country, journalist and blogger Ziad El Hendi filed a legal suit against the Tunisian Internet Agency (ATI) for censoring social networking site Facebook.
 Facebook was blocked on August 18, 2008, then unblocked on September 2 at the Tunisian President's request.
 The Tunisian Union of Free Radio Stations and the Unionist Freedoms and Rights Observatory joined El Heni in the lawsuit and called Tunisian President Zine El Abidine Ben Ali to testify.
 The Third District Court of Tunisia, however, dismissed the case, in November 2008 without providing any explanation.

 In addition to being blocked in Tunisia, many opposition and dissident Web sites and blogs were victims of hacking attempts and in some cases, successful content removal, and shutting down of servers.
 Even though it was not clear who was behind these cyber attacks, many Tunisian opposition leaders believed it to be the government.
 For example, the independent news sites Kalima was hacked into and shut down in October 2008.
 The eight-year Arabic and French archives were completely destroyed.
 The site had been blocked since it was launched in 2000.
-The administrator of the site accused the government of being behind the attack because, as she told the Committee to Protect Journalists, "The only ones who benefit from this attack are the authorities."
+The administrator of the site accused the government of being behind the attack because, as she told the committee to Protect Journalists, "The only ones who benefit from this attack are the authorities."
 She also said, “I would not rule out the possibility that this act was committed by the secret services, with the aid of hackers or pirates based in Tunisia or abroad."
 The Web-based newsletter Tunis News and a blog run by a judge (TunisiaWatch) has been subject to similar attacks.